klhuillier/con-error/README.md

    - the message string remains constant and more easily grepped
    - large context objects are rendered very nicely in browser consoles
    - adding more context is easy without trying to put values into a string form

+### Additional custom formatting

+This is intentionally omitted as well.

+Since there's so little to a ConError object, one could easily write their own formatter that takes a ConError instead of trying to plug into some form of CeFormat API.